msoneal0/MRCI/docs/README.md

 Because the host is modular, the things you can customize it to do is almost limitless by simply adding more commands.

 ** The email system of this application depends on external email clients that run on the command line.
 The default is [mutt](http://www.mutt.org/).
 If you want emails to work out of the box, consider installing and configuring mutt.
 It just needs to be configured with a smtp account to send emails with.
-You don't have to use mutt though, the host does have options to change the email client to any other application that has a command line interface.
+You don't have to use mutt though, the host does have the option to change the email client to any other application that has a command line interface.

 ### Documentation ###